fannysigouin/project1/README.md

 ## Audience

-Our target audience is the general public, mainly the people living in the City of Toronto that are interested in the crime patterns of their city.
+Our target audience is the general public.
+We seek to inform the people living in the City of Toronto about the crime patterns of their city.

 ## Questions